crlabgeorgetown/behavioral/development_instructions/repositoryStructure.md

 #### 7.1. `shared/components/` ####

 Contains source code for visual elements seen on various HTML pages (instructional and trial).
 Visual elements should be pulled from this directory, new visual elements should be added here.
-These are HTML objects implemented in JaveScript.
+These are HTML objects implemented in JavaScript.

 Use these to create new screens for new task development.
 See [Component Examples](componentExamples.md) for code and resulting page examples.